Q: What is the Standard Bank Food & Lifestyle Festival?

 A: Flags that are used to identify your group may be brought in, but discretion is advised when constructing or designing these items, as they may sometimes be considered offensive.

 Q: Are camp chairs allowed into the festival?

 Q: Can I take pictures and record videos during the festival?

 A: Only on cameras meant for personal use.
-Professional DSLR, recording devices, video equipment that have not been pre-approved will not be allowed into the festival grounds.
-If the artists’ request, all unauthorized recording for professional purposes, will be prohibited and illegal filming and/or recording will result in legal actions.
+Professional DSLR, recording devices, and video equipment that has not been pre-approved will not be allowed into the festival grounds.
+At the artists’ request, all unauthorized recording for professional purposes will be prohibited and illegal filming and/or recording will result in legal actions.

 FESTIVAL RULES AND POLICIES

 - You need a valid festival pass in order to enter the event.

 - Your festival pass must be worn at all times.